Youssefsaidd/coachingwithYoussef/README.md

 - Information about Youssef and coaching services.
 - Details about coaching courses with subscription options.
 - Contact form to reach out for coaching services.
-- Sign-up form for exclusive content.
+- Sign-up and Sign-in forms for exclusive content.

 ## Usage